Guardians of the Galaxy

 Orphaned as a child, Wraith is a Kree wanderer.
 As a child he was sucked into a black hole and empowered by the Exolon, becoming a member of the Nameless.
 After killing the Nameless' leader, he escaped his prison and aided the cosmos during the second Annihilation War, but would afterwards continue his hunt for those that killed his parents.
-He is present for the reading of Thanos' will, but is only aiding Starfox because he was promised information regarding dark god Knull in order to remove himself of his Exolon powers.—-
+He is present for the reading of Thanos' will, but is only aiding Starfox because he was promised information regarding dark god Knull in order to remove his Exolon powers and regain his soul.

 - The Bus Came Back: He only ever appeared in Annihilation: Conquest and his joining the Dark Guardians in 2019 marks his first reappearance in over a decade.

 - Casting a Shadow: His Exolon powers allow him to do wreathe an area in darkness by causing them to swarm.

 - Nothing Personal: Admits to not wanting to hurt Richard Rider, but he wants the information Starfox promised him.